huntdatacenter/docs/docs/getting-started/README.md

 # Introduction

-This guide will help you to connect and get started on your HUNT Cloud lab.
+This guide will help you to connect and get started on your HUNT Cloud lab after your lab has requested access in our [service desk](https://docs.hdc.ntnu.no/service-desk/lab-orders/#add-a-new-lab-user).

 ::: tip